 - DO-178C meets the FACE Technical Standard

-- "Verifying High-Assurance FACE Components with Ada and SPARK: Combining Formal Methods and Testing"; B.Brosgol; Air Force Technical Interchange Meeting, Dayton OH; Sept.
-2019.
+- "Verifying High-Assurance FACE Components with Ada and SPARK: Combining Formal Methods and Testing"; B.Brosgol; Air Force Technical Interchange Meeting, Dayton OH, September 2019.

-- “Ada Language Run-Times and the FACE™ Technical Standard: Achieving Application Portability and Reliability"; B. Brosgol, P. Rogers, D. Smith; Army FACE™ Technical Interchange Meeting, Huntsville AL; Sept.
-2018
+- “Ada Language Run-Times and the FACE™ Technical Standard: Achieving Application Portability and Reliability"; B. Brosgol, P. Rogers, D. Smith; Army FACE™ Technical Interchange Meeting, Huntsville AL, September 2018

 - “Towards Safety and Security in FACE™ Components: High Assurance with Portability”; B. Brosgol.
 D. Smith; Military Embedded Systems, March 2018